 The easiest and quickest way to regain youth, optimal health and vitality is to get the vortexes spinning fast again and to balance the chakras.
 This is where the Five Rites come in handy.

-- By Razia Patel.
-She is trained in Siddha Yoga and is a certified teacher of meditation.
-Along with her husband, she conducts Tibetan yoga workshops since five years.
+Razia Patel is trained in Siddha Yoga and is a certified teacher of meditation.
+Along with her husband, she conducts Tibetan yoga workshops.